+"Goal" Point upwards vertically with one arm.
+The Referees should check here that the secretary notes the goal.
+To control this it may be useful for the Referees to write down the score themselves.
 "No goal" Move the flat hand horizontally (palm pointing down).
 With this hand sign a goal shot is declared invalid.
 This is for example the case if the ball was last touched by hand or arm, in case of a long shot, if the ball entered the goal through the net from the outside, or if the game had already been stopped before the ball entered the goal.
 The Referees should check here that the Secretary does not inadvertently count the invalid goal.
 "High stick" Hold clenched fists next to each other above the head.
+"SUB and SIB" Hit your shinbone with the edge of your hand.
+"Obstacle" Cross arms in front of the chest.
+"Body contact" Strike the clenched fist of one hand into the open palm of the other hand directly in front of the chest.
 "Penalty box for 2 minutes" and also "Two consecutive plays with the hand" Spread and raise two fingers.

 "Penalty box for 5 minutes" Spread and raise five fingers.